THE FRUITLESS GOSPEL

 A Glimmer of Hope: Initially the rich young ruler is challenging Jesus with questions concerning what good thing he or mankind might do to be good and have God admit the same, which is not going to ever happen.
 As a result, Jesus could answer his question with “There is nothing good you can do, the situation is hopeless”.
 But He did say that, He said, no one is good but God.

 Sabotage?: But then Anderson will argue that thereafter Jesus gives a glimmer of seemingly misdirected hope in the Law to make one good.
-Is it a contradiction for Jesus to then say at this point, “but if thou wilt enter into life keep the commandments?”——–Is Jesus misleading the man?———-Is He setting the man up for failure contradicting Himself so the man can figure it out for himself because he asks stupid question?
-The man is damned if he does and damned if he does nothing?
+Is it a contradiction for Jesus to then say at this point, “but if thou wilt enter into life keep the commandments?”——–Is Jesus misleading the man?———-Is He setting the man up for failure contradicting Himself so the man can figure it out for himself because he asks a stupid question?
+The man is damned if he does and damned if he doesn’t?
 Has Jesus sent the man off on the highway to hell?
-Steve Anderson would say yes, that Jesus is saying to the Rich Young Ruler “Go have at it, learn the hard way—-trying to realize the Law will make you good.
-And in this realize I tricked you again.”
+Steve Anderson would say yes, that Jesus is saying to the Rich Young Ruler “Go have at it, learn the hard way—-try to realize the Law will make you good.
+And in this realize I gave in to your way.”

 Stumbling Over The Stone: But note, Jesus did not say: “but if thou wilt be good keep the commandments”.
 In context Jesus did not necessarily give two conflicting thoughts.
 He did not say merely “but if thou wilt enter into life, keep the commandments” What He said first was “No one is good.”!
 So, in context here we see that the commandments were not given by God to make this man stumble, nor to make him good by the law.

 Take up your cross and follow me: Jesus is saying something else that would happen while the rich young ruler would continue in the law and follow him, if he would.
 What was that?
 It was to prepare him to “enter into life”.
 In context how was that going to happen?
-First by ever realizing he was not good enough through the commandments.
-That was critically vital.
-I do not think Jesus was contradicting Himself as Steve Anderson would have us to believe, I do not think Jesus was being sarcastic, Jesus was being consistent telling the man to follow Him as Lord to find life, but instead he turned away into damnation.
+First by ever realizing he was not good enough through a sincere understanding of the commandments.
+That was critically vital for him.
+I do not think Jesus was contradicting Himself as Steve Anderson would have us to believe, I do not think Jesus was being sarcastic, Jesus was being consistent telling the man to follow Him as Lord to find life, but instead he turned away and followed his riches to corruption.

 Jerimiah 29:13 “And ye shall … find me, when ye shall search for me with all your heart.”

-The Law does have its place in the life of the believer just as does following Jesus.
+The Law does have its place in saving the life of the believer just as does following Jesus.
 Jesus gave us a pattern of what it means to be a true believer and follower of God.
-And in these things with the understanding that “there is none good” on the one hand, and on the other that Jesus said “follow thou me” John 21:21.
-And this is how believers are to enter into eternal life as defined in the NT.
-But this is a truth that Steven Anderson denies.
-Steve Anderson would say that Jesus could have said, “Have faith”, where thereafter each man is left to follow his own way (Judges 21:25) and not the one way of the Lord.
+And this is in the understanding that “there is none good” on the one hand, and on the other that Jesus said “follow thou me” John 21:21.
+This is how believers are to enter into eternal life as defined in the NT.
+But this is the truth that Steven Anderson denies.
+Steve Anderson would say that Jesus could have said, “Have faith”, where thereafter each man is left to follow his own way and not the narrow way of the Lord.
 But this was the lie of the Serpent in the Garden of Eden, to be as gods.
-No, there is one God and one Lord and no man will enter heaven either by his own righteousness nor without Jesus knowing the man, Matthew 7.
-And we know that we know Him if we keep His commandments because we are a new creation in Jesus Christ with a faith that God gives us.
+No, there is one God and one Lord and yes no man will enter heaven either by his own righteousness nor without Jesus knowing the man, Matthew 7.
+But if we know that we know Him if we keep His commandments because we are a new creation in Jesus Christ with a faith that God gives us.
 It is not the work of man.

 He saith unto him, Which?
 Jesus said, Thou shalt do no murder, Thou shalt not commit adultery, Thou shalt not steal, Thou shalt not bear false witness, Honour thy father and thy mother: and, Thou shalt love thy neighbour as thyself.
 The young man saith unto him, All these things have I kept from my youth up: what lack I yet?
 Jesus said unto him, If thou wilt be perfect, go and sell that thou hast, and give to the poor, and thou shalt have treasure in heaven: and come and follow me.
 But when the young man heard that saying, he went away sorrowful: for he had great possessions.
 Then said Jesus unto his disciples, Verily I say unto you, That a rich man shall hardly enter into the kingdom of heaven.
 And again I say unto you, It is easier for a camel to go through the eye of a needle, than for a rich man to enter into the kingdom of God.
 When his disciples heard it, they were exceedingly amazed, saying, Who then can be saved?
 But Jesus beheld them, and said unto them, With men this is impossible; but with God all things are possible.